Bernert-Ma/Bernert-Ma/README.md

 Frontend Software Engineer
 --------------------------

-I'm a Frontend Software Engineer with an ambition to continue learning and exploring new technologies and features to become a full-stck dev.
+I'm a Frontend Software Engineer with an ambition to continue learning and exploring new technologies and features to become a full-stack dev.

 * 🌍  I'm based in Austria
 * 📫  You can contact me at [martin@bernert.at](mailto:martin@bernert.at)